-Option 4: Do nothing

-This is simply not an option.
+Option 4: Do nothing - This is simply not an option.
 A collision situation is developing with the vessel dead ahead, in such circumstances the own vessel has to take action.
 Once our vessel has determined that a "risk of collision exists" as per Rule 19(d), "she shall take avoiding action in ample time".
-Furthermore, Rule 19 (d)(i) states that we should 'avoid altering to port', which leaves us with only one remaining option, to alter to starboard.
+Furthermore, Rule 19 (d) (i) states that we should 'avoid altering to port', which leaves us with only one remaining option, to alter to starboard.

-Option 3: Turn hard to starboard without reducing speed

-This is the correct response within the Rules 19 (d) and avoiding altering to port as per 19 (d) (i).
-The only minor comment which could be made is that a drastic hard-over action is probably not necessary.
+Option 3: Turn hard to starboard without reducing speed - This is a correct response within the Rules 19 (d) and avoiding altering to port as per 19 (d) (i).
+It is clear that a drastic hard-over action is probably not necessary.
 Any reasonably apparent movement to starboard, anything say, beyond 50° will be sufficient to indicate to the vessel ahead that we are following the Rules and will result in allowing the vessel to starboard to draw ahead.

-Option 2: Reduce speed and turn to starboard

-I have no problem with this either.
-In taking such action own ship is again clearly indicating that she is complying with the relevant sections of Rule 19.
+Option 2: Reduce speed and turn to starboard - In taking such action own ship is again clearly indicating that she is complying with the relevant sections of Rule 19.